Contact Me For Products, Product Requests or Training Related to Specific Books or Topics Listed Below

 ( Affiliate Link )

-This is a brilliant book from Nobel Prize winner Daniel Kahenman & Co - Author of Nudge, Cass R. Sunstein.
+This is a brilliant book from a Nobel Prize winner, Daniel Kahenman & Co - Author of Nudge, Cass R. Sunstein.

 It's about how our judgement varies across time & mood even MORE than it's affected by biases.